IAmHughes/giphy-generator/README.md

 ## Usage
 ### Pre-requisites
-Create a workflow `.yml` file in your `.github/workflows` directory.
+Creates a workflow `.yml` file in your `.github/workflows` directory.
 An [example workflow](#example-workflow---giphy-generator) is available below.
 For more information, reference the GitHub Help Documentation for [Creating a workflow file](https://help.github.com/en/articles/configuring-a-workflow#creating-a-workflow-file).

 ### Inputs
 For more information on these inputs, see the [GIPHY API Documentation](https://developers.giphy.com/docs/api/endpoint/#search).